sohamkapadi/BanterBox/README.md

 - **GET /api/users:** Get users for sidebar display.

 ## Contributing
-We welcome contributions to ChatApp!
+We welcome contributions to BanterBox!
 Please follow these steps:
  - Fork the repository.
  - Create a new branch for your feature or bugfix.
  - Commit your changes.